masakichi/awsm.css/README.md

 If you use the library in your project, feel free to [open issue](https://github.com/igoradamenko/awsm.css/issues/new) and we will add your url in this list :)

+Another example:

+- [PokemonGO](https://igoradamenko.github.io/pokemon-go/).
+Simple page with a map.
+It uses v1.2 of the lib.

 ## Got questions?
 Any troubles?

 If you have questions or general suggestions, don't hesitate to submit a new [GitHub issue](https://github.com/igoradamenko/awsm.css/issues/new).